Terms and conditions of BMD's AI services

 - Fox Text function in use including a style guide, if available, and the AI model to be used (used for ensuring functionality)

-Note: When using Fox Analytics, the underlying data will be processed as described above.
-Therefore, it is recommended that you limit the volume of data transmitted as much as possible.
+Note: When using Fox Analytics, the underlying data are processed as described above and transmitted to the relevant AI models and providers or subproviders in order to provide the functionality.
+It is therefore recommended to reduce the volume of data transmitted wherever possible.
 For example, any unnecessary columns can be hidden temporarily in screen views prior to using Fox Analytics.

 Details on data processing: